Can We Withhold Relieving Documents if an Employee Refuses to Pay Dues?

 Anawan

 Thank you for your reply.
 I would like to clarify.
-The organisation has a notice period of 3 months.
+The organization has a notice period of 3 months.
 The six months I am referring to is a mandatory period that an employee must serve at the end of an onsite assignment in order to have an effective KT.
-Also, as I stated, if the employee resigns during the onsite (read overseas) assignment, we recover cost of travel and accommodation as this is an additional cost for borne by the company for replacing the employee who has travelled overseas.
-In my case, the resigned employee has served the notice period of 3 months but has refused to pay the amount for having resigned mid assignment.
+Also, as I stated, if the employee resigns during the onsite (read overseas) assignment, we recover the cost of travel and accommodation as this is an additional cost borne by the company for replacing the employee who has traveled overseas.
+In my case, the resigned employee has served the notice period of 3 months but has refused to pay the amount for having resigned mid-assignment.
 Hence my question.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute